At Treehouse Village, our commitment to the planet goes far beyond building energy efficiency into our homes.

 - Composting & community food gardens, reducing food waste and packaging

-- A commercial-grade kitchen and large dining hall in the Common House, giving residents the opportunity to share meals
+- A large kitchen (280 sq.ft.) and dining hall in the Common House, giving residents the opportunity to share meals

-- A 1000-sq.ft. workshop and a community of skilled residents who can help fix a wobbly chair or broken toaster
+- A 950-sq.ft. workshop and a community of skilled residents who can help fix a wobbly chair or broken toaster

 Social Sustainability